josephhklier/LATIN102/translation2.md

 Deianira, the wife of Hercules was not able to cross the great river, which's name was Evenus, and asked the centaur Nessus, who was the son of Ixion and Nephele, for help.

-When Deinira was carried in the river, he wanted to rape her.
+This man was outraged, after having lifted Deianira across the river himself.
 To this place, when Hercules had intervened and when Deianira urged for his protection, he pierced Nessus with his arrows.
 The man, as he was dying, when he knew that the arrows of the of the Lernean Hydra, which were mostened with posinous liquid, had great strength, gave his blood, which had been taken out, to Deianira and said that it was a love poiton.